If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 [studio laughter]

 Actually, this game is something of an outlier as far as Working Designs releases go.
-The US version of the game has relatively few edits to the gameplay (though the script is another matter entirely – refer to the appropriate section of the Lunar: Eternal Blue page, because the rewrites in that game are basically the same as in this one).
+The US version has relatively few edits to the gameplay (though the script is another matter entirely – refer to the appropriate section of the Lunar: Eternal Blue page, because the rewrites in that game are basically the same as in this one).
 There are still some significant changes, though.

 Enemy Stats